Pseudonym-Tim/mew-cat-part-framework/README.md

 ## Uninstaller
 A tool for uninstalling custom cat parts from your save files has been included!

-## Other Notes
+## Other Notes/Warnings

-MewCatPartFramework detects and corrects any timeline frame mismatches automatically when custom textures are appended. **Do not add an empty padding frame yourself!** Manual padding will interfere with the framework's alignment handling.
+MewCatPartFramework detects and corrects any timeline frame mismatches automatically when custom textures are appended. **Do NOT add any empty padding frames yourself!** Manual padding will interfere with the framework's alignment handling!

+Custom cat parts and items will render cats in your save broken when you decide to uninstall a related cat part mod.
+This may even cause crashes!
+A tool has been provided to uninstall/fix your save, but you should still nonetheless make a manual backup yourself.
+You've been warned.

 ## Credits